 Invoices submitted for payment by medical practitioners must conform to Australian Taxation Office requirement for a tax invoice.

-In addition to the billing details set out above, the following details are required to be shown on an invoice in order to be GST compliant:
+Fees will not be paid in respect to a professional service unless there is recorded on the invoice setting out the fee for the service, the following details.
+These details are also required to be shown on an invoice in order for it to be GST compliant: